-Equipped with a worker-centered job quality roadmap, advocates can guide policymakers to maximize the impact of public funding, ensure public dollars are spent on good quality, family-sustaining jobs, and support states and employers in course-correcting on the racist, sexist legacy of care work in America, beginning with how job quality is measured.
+This set of pre-researched job quality measures intends to help equip advocates with a worker-centered job quality roadmap.
+We hope that stakeholders and use the measures and adapt them to their needs in guiding federal, state and local policymakers to maximize the impact of public funding, ensure public dollars are spent on good quality, family-sustaining jobs.
+Centering equity and worker voice in long-term care is a necessary and long-overdue practice, and we hope to support states, employers and other stakeholders in course-correcting on the racist, sexist legacy of care work in America, beginning with how care job quality is measured.

 The Good Jobs Measures are organized in seven main job quality categories, each with sub-categories:

 - This toolkit is intended to help stakeholders by providing a pre-researched set of measures for anyone looking to set changes in motion to advance job quality in long-term care and build a more equitable caregiving system.

 - The measures in this toolkit can also be used to gauge what information for assessing job quality is currently available and use that as the starting point to work towards implementing “North Star” job standards (forthcoming; the standards will be organized around the same categories).